-To adjust the length of the scale bar move the mouse to one end of the scale bar until the pointer symbol alters (vertical dash and arrow).
-Now click on the scale bar end and hold the button down while you drag the mouse to the left or right, respectively.
+To adjust the length of the scale bar move the mouse to one end of the scale bar until the pointer symbol changes (vertical dash and arrow).
+Now click on the end of the scale bar and hold the button down while you drag the mouse to the left or right, respectively.
 The grid width changes accordingly.
-In the same way you adjust the thickness of the scale bar.
+In the same way you can adjust the thickness of the scale bar.